miholmestech/miholmestech/README.md

 ## Hi, I'm Michelle 👋

 I'm building a strong foundation in cybersecurity with a focus on Linux, blue team skills, and hands-on learning.
-I recently completed the CompTIA trifecta (Security+, CySA+, and Network+), and I'm actively working through Linux books and labs to deepen my technical comfort.
+I am Comptia certified in Network+, Security+, and CySA+.
+I'm also actively working through Linux books and labs to deepen my understanding of the linux command line.

 This repository documents my progress, practice, and projects as I move through: